Military of New Spain: Eighteenth century

 During the eighteenth century, Spanish conflicts with Britain threatened the strategic position of New Spain.
 The British government used its naval supremacy to its advantage during its many wars with the Dutch Republic, the Kingdom of France and the Kingdom of Spain.
 During the Seven Years War, Havana was captured by the British.
-However, New Spain never came under any significant threat of capture by any foreign nation, and thus continued under Spanish rule peacefully until the Mexican war of Independence.
+However, New Spain never came under any significant threat of capture by any foreign nation, and thus continued under Spanish rule until the Mexican War of Independence.

 The main goal of the Bourbon reforms in New Spain was to strengthen its defensive capabilities, although it led to significant social and political changes.
 Militarily, the reform aimed to strengthen the coastal fortifications, increasing the size of local garrisons by raising more colonial troops, and to rotate units between Spain and its colonies on a regular basis.
 The military reforms in themselves did not alter social relationships, but since the military buildup in Spain proper limited the means available for colonial defense, the reformers decided to arm the colonial population.
 Hence, a disciplined and organized permanent militia was created.
 Although mainly consisting of criollos, it was still considered new and dangerous to arm any others than peninsulares.
 The lack of suitable criollo recruits in some areas led the Spanish military authorities to organize militia units of pardos and morenos.
 The arming of people of color was an even greater breach with traditional policy than arming white Mexicans.